-Didactic course work consists of 92 credit hours of classroom-based learning.
-The format for instruction includes lecture, small group discussion, e-learning modules, and laboratory sessions.
-Students have opportunities to apply learned concepts and develop problem-solving and clinical decision-making skills in small group discussions of patient cases, simulated patient encounters (human and manikin), and interprofessional education (IPE) activities.
+Didactic course work consists of 90 credit hours of classroom-based learning.
+The format for instruction includes, but is not limited to, lecture, small and large group discussion, e-learning modules, and laboratory sessions.
+Students have opportunities to apply learned concepts and develop problem-solving and clinical decision-making skills in small group discussions of patient cases, simulated patient encounters using standardized patient actors or high-fidelity manikins, and interprofessional education (IPE) activities.